-This section describes the financial support which may be available to you if your husband or wife passes away.
+This section describes the financial support which may be available to you if your spouse passes away.

 - Bereavement payment - a single lump sum payment; and either

 - Bereavement allowance - a weekly allowance payable for up to one year following bereavement or

-- Widowed parent's allowance - a weekly allowance payable if you have a child under the age of 18 and for whom you are receiving family allowance for.
+- Widowed parent's allowance - a weekly allowance payable if you have a child under the age of 18 and for whom you are receiving family allowance.

 - The amount payable is based on the number of social insurance contributions of the person who has died.
 Payment will be made directly into your bank account.

 - The current rates are set out in the Benefit Payment and Contribution Rates leaflet (Leaflet 50), which is provided in the downloads section.

 - You should make your claim within 3 months of the date of death.
 If you don't claim within 3 months you may lose out on benefit.

 - Further information can be found in Guide to Bereavement Benefits - Leaflet 13 in the downloads section of this page.

 - The amount payable is based on the number of Social Insurance contributions of the person who has died.
 The current rates are set out in Benefit Payment & Contribution Rates - Leaflet 50, which is provided in the downloads section of this page.

 - To make a claim, you should fill in a claim form (BD1) which is available from the office by phoning the Pensions & Allowances helpline on 221000.